welkenburg/m3u8-extractor/README.md

 ```

 eg.
-`u8 -v sources` will convert the playlist files in the folder `sources` and save the converted file in the `video` folder.
+1. `u8 -v sources` will convert the playlist files in the folder `sources` and save the converted file in the `video` folder.
 Verbose mode is activated (`-v`) so loading bars will display to show the progress.

+2. `u8 -n touhou -o touhou-episodes sources` will convert files in the `sources` folder, and will rename every file by a name begining with `touhou` + a number.
+Theses files will be saved in a `touhou-episodes` folder.
+If this one doesn't exist yet, the program will create a new folder and rename it appropriately.

 **!
 Warning !
 Loading bars are not pretty in linux**